w3c/wai-easy-checks/content/index.md

 ### [Captions](/test-evaluate/easy-checks/captions/)

-The audio in video content needs to be available to people who are dead or hard of hearing.
+The audio in video content needs to be available to people who are deaf or hard of hearing.
 Captions are a text version of the speech and non-speech audio information needed to understand the video.

 {::nomarkdown}
   </div>